 A full test suite is included with distlib.
-To run it, you'll need to download the source distribution, unpack it and run python setup.py test in the top-level directory of the package.
-You can of course also run python setup.py install to install the package (perhaps invoking with sudo if you need to install to a protected location).
+To run it, you'll need to download the source distribution, unpack it and run python tests/test_all.py in the top-level directory of the package.

 If running the tests under Python >= 3.2.3, remember to first set the environment variable PYTHONHASHSEED=0 to disable hash randomisation, which is needed for the tests.
 (The environment variable also needs to be set if running Python 2.x with -R. which is only available in Python 2.6.8 and later.)